yeung1213/fyp_gamingForum/README.md

-This repository is modified by NodeBB and for final year project purpose.
+This repository is modified from NodeBB and for final year project purpose.